The House Standing Committee on Industry, Innovation, Science and Resources has commenced an inquiry into Developing Australia’s Space Industry.

 - support the growth and transformation of Australia’s space industry

-The session will be introduced by Victoria's Chief Scientist, Dr Amanda Caples.
+The session will be introduced by ADA-Vic CEO Sean Farrell and Victoria's Chief Scientist, Dr Amanda Caples.

 Please Register here